danidiaz/counter/README.md

         - With the help of utilities form the `Servant.Server.ToHandler` module.
     - The Servant API defines its own data transfer objects which mirror datatypes in the model.
         - So, code duplication and the need for conversion functions.
-            - But it could help with versioning.
+            - It could potentially help with versioning.
             - Having to declare `FromHttpApiData` instances for the datatypes in you model feels kind of gross, better define them for your DTOs.

 - Server handlers should be "built" using dependency injection.